iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 - The state file can hinder scenarios involving multiple users.
 This can be the case when various teams and policies need to manage shared infrastructure resources from different accounts.
 - Azure infrastructure may not necessarily require external state tracking, as resource states are stored in Azure, and changes are tracked in the IaC repository.
-- Shared infrastructure resources rarely require deletion, and the scenario of redeploying an entire system, like network hub, is rarely feasible or desirable.
+- Shared infrastructure resources rarely require deletion, and the scenario of redeploying an entire system, like a network hub, is rarely feasible or desirable.
 - There are alternatives to Terraform's "plan" function available in native template tools.
 - Concerns regarding security (especially handling secrets), consistency (the need to reconcile external changes), locking, scalability, and performance can arise.